Openskiesfellows/Drone-Build/README.md

 ### **Configuration**
 ### Assembling
 ### Transmitter Configuration
-Transmitter used: Taranis QX7
+Transmitter used: Flysky FS-i6
-Inorder for this Transmitter to be used in a specific drone build ,you should create a file within specific transmitter .the following are the procedures on how to setup your transmitter
-* Switch on the Transmitter by pressing power button twice
+* Switch on the transmitter by pushing the power button up
-* Click on the menu button
+* Click the cancel button to select the menu
-* Use the Left button to move up and down select an empty number
+* Use the up and down button to navigate
-* Clic the left button to select the number
+* use okay button to select
-* select option "Create Model"
+* Select the model that your going to use on system menu
-* Select model type if its Plane,Delta or MUlti
+* Select the model for your drone, if its Plane,Delta or Mult
-* For my design i selected Multi meaning a multirotor drone
+* For this design i use multi,Click ok
 * Assign Channels
     Throttle - CH3
     Roll - CH1
     Pitch - CH2
     Yaw - CH4
-* Click page buttom in the transmitter
-* Click enter to confirm
-* Click on the page to give the name that you want for your model
+*  Click okay to save your changes

 ### Binding
 * Binding process this is the process that enables transmitter and receiver to communicate ,through this communication you will have full control of your drone